Back to Top

 While any species can be a Bard, in general ones that offer boosts to Charisma are typically seen as the best options.
 This includes:

-• Half-Elf: Offers a +2 bonus to Charisma and +1 to two other ability scores of your choice.
+• Elf: Offers a +2 bonus to Charisma and +1 to two other ability scores of your choice.
 They also have access to skills like Darkvision and Fey Ancestry, which provides advantages against being charmed and immunity to sleep magic.

 • Tiefling: Features a +2 bonus to Charisma, which is ideal for Bards.
 A Tiefling’s resistance to some forms of magic and their unique appearance, also lends itself well to the class and offers a unique take on the stereotypical view of humans bard.